For Immediate Release

 Contact: Kathryn Ryan

-New Rochelle, NY, January 13, 2014—A cure for HIV/AIDS is the ultimate goal of rapidly advancing research involving diverse and innovative approaches.
-A comprehensive collection of articles describing the broad scope and current status of this global effort is published in a special issue of AIDS Research and Human Retroviruses, a peer-reviewed journal from Mary Ann Liebert, Inc., publishers.
-The Special Issue on HIV Cure Research is available free on the AIDS Research and Human Retroviruses website.
+New Rochelle, NY, February 9, 2017—A comprehensive collection of articles describing the broad scope and current status of this global effort is published in a special issue of AIDS Research and Human Retroviruses, a peer-reviewed journal from Mary Ann Liebert, Inc., publishers.
+The third annual Special Issue on HIV Cure Research is available free on the AIDS Research and Human Retroviruses website.

 About the Journal

-AIDS Research and Human Retroviruses, published monthly in print and online, presents papers, reviews, and case studies documenting the latest developments and research advances in the molecular biology of HIV and SIV and innovative approaches to HIV vaccine and therapeutic drug research, including the development of antiretroviral agents and immune-restorative therapies.
-The content also explores the molecular and cellular basis of HIV pathogenesis and HIV/HTLV epidemiology.
-The Journal features rapid publication of emerging sequence information and reports on clinical trials of emerging HIV therapies.
+AIDS Research and Human Retroviruses, published monthly online with open access options and in print, presents papers, reviews, and case studies documenting the latest developments and research advances in the molecular biology of HIV and SIV and innovative approaches to HIV vaccine and therapeutic drug research, including the development of antiretroviral agents and immune-restorative therapies.
+Content also explores the molecular and cellular basis of HIV pathogenesis and HIV/HTLV epidemiology.
+The Journal features rapid publication of emerging sequence information, reports on clinical trials of emerging HIV therapies, and images in HIV research.
 Tables of content and a sample issue may be viewed on the AIDS Research and Human Retroviruses website.

 About the Publisher

-Mary Ann Liebert, Inc., publishers is a privately held, fully integrated media company known for establishing authoritative peer-reviewed journals in many promising areas of science and biomedical research, including AIDS Patient Care and STDs, Viral Immunology, and Journal of Interferon & Cytokine Research.
-Its biotechnology trade magazine, Genetic Engineering & Biotechnology News (GEN), was the first in its field and is today the industry’s most widely read publication worldwide.
+Mary Ann Liebert, Inc., publishers is a privately held, fully integrated media company known for establishing authoritative peer-reviewed journals in many promising areas of science and biomedical research, including AIDS Patient Care and STDs, Viral Immunology, and Journal of Interferon and Cytokine Research.
+Its biotechnology trade magazine, GEN (Genetic Engineering & Biotechnology News), was the first in its field and is today the industry’s most widely read publication worldwide.
 A complete list of the firm’s 80 journals, books, and newsmagazines is available on the Mary Ann Liebert, Inc., publishers website.